-In May 2021, the President's FY22 budget request was released, calling for \$715 billion in defense spending, which represented a 1.6% increase over the FY21 enacted level of \$704 billion.
-In December 2021, Congress passed the National Defense Authorization Act (NDAA) for FY22, which authorizes a \$25 billion increase to the President's defense budget proposal (\$740 billion vs. \$715 billion) and represents a ~5% increase over FY21 enacted levels.
-As of the date of filing, the DoD is currently operating under a Continuing Resolution until the FY22 budget is approved by Congress.
-Looking ahead, in conjunction with the President's FY23 budget request, the DoD is expected to submit the Future Years Defense Program (FYDP), which outlines expectations about its key programs over the next five years.
-Based on industry research, the FYDP is expected to reflect modest increases in total defense budget funding.
-Through continued innovation as well as incremental research and development investments, Curtiss-Wright remains aligned with high growth DoD priorities and emerging technological trends, including security, cyber, hypersonics, net-centric connected battlefield, soldier survivability, and Modular Open Systems Approach (MOSA) capabilities.
+In early 2022, the President's FY23 budget request was released, calling for \$773 billion in defense spending, which represented a 4% increase over the FY22 enacted funding level of \$742 billion.
+In December 2022, following a short Continuing Resolution, Congress passed the National Defense Authorization Act (NDAA) for FY23, which authorized an approximate \$44 billion increase to the President's defense budget proposal (\$818 billion vs. \$773 billion) and represented a 10% increase over FY22 enacted levels, driven by increases in both Procurement and Research, Development, Test and Evaluation (RDT&E) investment spending.

+Looking ahead, we expect the overall demand environment and global defense spending backdrop to remain favorable for the Corporation.
+The President is expected to request continued U.S. defense budget growth in FY24, while also submitting the Future Years Defense Program (FYDP), which outlines expectations about its key programs over the next five years.
+Based on industry research, the FYDP is expected to reflect modest increases in total defense budget funding through FY27.
+In addition, our growth in the international defense market is primarily driven by funding from North Atlantic Treaty Organization (NATO) countries, where its members have committed to spending at least 2.0% of annual GDP on defense budgets, driven in part by the Russia-Ukraine war, which is expected to drive significant growth in defense spending for the foreseeable future.